aflow-org/aflow/README.md

 should be used for a detailed test run.
 If a test failed, `ctest --rerun-failed --parallel 8 --extra-verbose` reruns only the failed test with more details.

-If aflow is installed from a binary release, a subset of tests can be run by using  `aflow --unit_test`.
-A common quick test would be `aflow --unit_test aurostd`.
+If aflow is installed from a binary release, a subset of tests can be run by using:  `aflow --unit_test`.
+A common quick test would be: `aflow --unit_test aurostd`.

 ## Documentation
 The usage of `aflow` is described in multiple peer-reviewed publications.
 These should also be cited if `aflow` is used